Our privacy notice

 - Behavioural information: if there has been any vexatious or abusive behaviour made towards South West Water staff, contactors or agents

-- Our own enforcement activities: including using powers under our obligations under the Water Industry Act, such as our water quality sampling or powers under the Water Supply (Water Fittings) Regulations 1999 or our own investigations
+- Our own enforcement activities: including using powers to fulfil obligations under the Water Industry Act, such as carrying out water quality sampling, exercising powers under the Water Supply (Water Fittings) Regulations 1999, or to carry out our own investigations

 - Data received from and provided to law enforcement agencies: this means information to assist in the prevention, detection, apprehension and prosecution of criminal activity from agencies such as the Police, Department for Work and Pensions, HM Revenues and Customs (HMRC), UK Visas and Immigration and the Environment Agency